 Cousteau also experimented with an underwater breathing apparatus, which involved a bag of lime and a tube.
 When a diver exhaled into the tube, the carbon dioxide would react with the lime, creating oxygen for breathing.
 What he didn’t count on was that, at a depth of 33 feet, breathing pure oxygen could be lethal.
 At the time, he thought he could go up to 45 feet below the surface.
 As a result, he nearly died twice, after which he abandoned his invention.

 The sharing of his film footage also provided a vehicle for illustrating how human’s pollution of the oceans was detrimental to the planet.
-Sub sequentially, this began an environmental movement.
-Nicknamed “Captain Planet, in 1960, he successfully campaigned to end the dumping of radioactive waste in the Mediterranean.
+Sub-sequentially, this began an environmental movement.
+Nicknamed “Captain Planet”, in 1960, he successfully campaigned to end the dumping of radioactive waste in the Mediterranean.
 In 1974 he established the Cousteau Society, which raises funds to help protect the environment.
-In 1992, at the Rio Earth Summit, he put forward a petition that received 5 million signatures, designed to protect the rights of future generations.
+In 1992, at the Rio Earth Summit, he put forward a petition that received 5 million signatures.
+It was designed to protect the rights of future generations.

-Cousteau was involved in many other projects and inventions, including the development of the first one-man jet-propelled submarine and the first livable underwater habitats.
-In addition, eh developed the Turbosail, which allowed large vessels to cut fuel usage by using the wind to help propel them.
+Cousteau was involved in many other projects and inventions.
+Including the development of the first one-man, jet-propelled submarine and the first livable underwater habitats.
+In addition, he developed the Turbosail, which allowed large vessels to cut fuel usage by using the wind to help propel them.
 He also pioneered a method for raising sunken ships buried in fossil mud, which is still in use.

 Cousteau collaborated closely with his son, Philippe, and the two planned that Philippe would take over Jacques’ work when he died.
 Philippe, however, was killed in 1979 in an accident with his Catalina aircraft, called the Flying Calypso.
 This proved devastating for the entire Cousteau family, as well as the crew of the Calypso.
 In 1990, Simone Cousteau died of cancer at the age of 71.
 Her contribution to Jacques’ successes and achievements was incalculable, and the couple was married for 53 years.
 Jacques is quoted as saying of her, “She lives to spend hour after hour in the wind and sun, watching, thinking, trying to unravel the mystery of the sea.”
 She received a full military funeral, and her ashes were scattered over the Sea of Monaco.